MAPF-Competition/Start-Kit/Input_Output_Format.md

 | `gaussMeanRatio` | Float | Relative mean position inside `[minDelay, maxDelay]` when using the `gaussian` duration model. |
 | `gaussStdRatio` | Float | Relative standard deviation inside `[minDelay, maxDelay]` when using the `gaussian` duration model. |

+For participant code at runtime, the shared environment exposes only the model names via `env->delay_event_distribution` and `env->delay_time_distribution`.
+The numeric `delayConfig` parameters are not exposed through `SharedEnvironment`.

 ## Map File Format

 \* We linearize the a 2-D coordinate and use a single integer to represent a location.
 Given a location (row,column) and the map height (total number of rows) and width (total number of columns), the linearized location = row*width+column.